Niroznak/Add_Images_to_map/README.md

-This project creates an interactive html map and add markers in specific coordinates using folium pressing each marker opens a pop up with the image related to this coordinates
+This project creates an interactive html map and add markers in specific coordinates using folium.

+pressing each marker opens a pop up with the image related to this coordinates